jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 - Not the perfect experience
 - Not as good as Specific devices: e.g. hololens or daqri smart helmet
-- They provide high quality hand free experience
+- Those provide high quality hand free experience
 - But Phone available today, no need to wait

 **Availability is a powerful argument**

-**Phone is available**
+**Phones are available today**

 ---